What makes a good ad?

-Tip: A/B test different RTB messaging points to see what resonates best with your audience.
+Tip: A/B test different real-time bidding (RTB) messaging points to see what resonates best with your audience.

-It’s no secret that humans are drawn to bright shiny things and as marketers, it’s our job to leverage these traits to our advantage.
-Bright and bold colors can help make the overall ad stand out in the feed as well as draw attention to value props, promo information, and RTBs within the creative itself.
+It’s no secret that humans are drawn to bright, shiny things and, as marketers, it’s our job to leverage this to our advantage.
+Bright and bold colors can help make the overall ad stand out in the feed, as well as draw attention to value props, promo information and RTB's within the creative itself.

-Tip: Use your brand’s colors to create clean color blocking and visual callouts for copy you want to highlight in the ad.
+Tip: Use your brand’s colors to create clean color blocking and visual callouts for copy you want to highlight.

-The second thing that users look at after the creative asset is the post copy.
-If you’re going for short form copy, make sure to be concise and straight to the point so the user can absorb all the information in a single glance and the messaging doesn’t get cut off.
-If you’re going for long form copy, make sure that the initial hook isn’t truncated mid thought and can stand alone in case the user chooses not to see more.
+The second thing that users look at, after the creative asset, is the post copy.
+If you’re going for short-form copy, make sure to be concise and straight to the point so the user can absorb all the information in a single glance.
+If long-form copy is the goal, ensure that the initial hook isn’t truncated mid-thought, and that it can stand alone if the user chooses not to see more.

-It’s easy for brands to focus on what they’re selling but forget to communicate why users should buy or even care.
-Having clear RTBs in your creative not only helps persuade the user to care about your product but by focusing each creative on specific reasons you can begin to learn more about what the consumer cares about and fine tune your marketing strategy.
-It's best to have a range of creative iterations highlighting different RTBs to tap into your audience’s different motivations and viewing behaviors.
+It’s easy for brands to focus on what they’re selling but forget to communicate why their audience should buy, or even care.
+Having clear RTB's in your creative not only helps persuade your audience to care about your product, but, by focusing each creative on specific reasons why they should, you can learn what the consumer cares about and fine tune your marketing strategy.
+It's best to have a range of creative iterations highlighting different RTB's in order to tap into your audience’s varying motivations and viewing behaviors.